-The 2014 Summary Compensation Table sets forth in footnote 2 the cash fees we, CompX, Kronos Worldwide and NL, as applicable, paid to each of Messrs.
-Watson, Graham and O'Brien for his director services.
-The director fees paid to each of them are the annual director retainer fees and the fees for attending board meetings, as our named executive officers who also serve on these boards of directors are not members of any board committee.
+The 2016 Summary Compensation Table sets forth in footnote 2 the cash fees we, CompX, Kronos Worldwide and NL, as applicable, paid to each of Messrs.
+Graham, O'Brien and Watson for his director services.
+The director fees paid to each of them are the quarterly director retainer fees and the fees for attending board meetings, as our named executive officers who also served on these boards of directors were not members of any board committee.
 The cash director fees are not dependent upon the financial performance of any of these companies.

-The 2014 Summary Compensation Table sets forth in footnote 3 the director stock grants we, CompX, Kronos Worldwide or NL, as applicable, paid to each of Messrs.
-Watson, Graham and O'Brien for his director services in the last three years.
-See the 2014 Grants of Plan-Based Awards section in this proxy statement for a discussion of these annual grants and the formula by which the stock awards are determined.
+The 2016 Summary Compensation Table sets forth in footnote 3 the director stock grants we, CompX, Kronos Worldwide or NL, as applicable, paid to each of Messrs.
+Graham, O'Brien and Watson for his director services.
+See the 2016 Grants of Plan-Based Awards section in this proxy statement for a discussion of these annual grants and the formula by which the stock awards are determined.
 The stock grants Messrs.
-Watson, Graham and O'Brien received were pursuant to the same formula used for all directors.
-The dollar amount of the stock awards appearing in the 2014 Summary Compensation Table represents the value recognized for financial statement reporting purposes of shares of common stock we, CompX, Kronos Worldwide or NL, as applicable, granted to each of Messrs.
-Watson, Graham and O'Brien for his director services.
+Graham, O'Brien and Watson received were pursuant to the same formula used for all directors.
+The dollar amount of the stock awards appearing in the 2016 Summary Compensation Table represents the value recognized for financial statement reporting purposes of shares of common stock we, CompX, Kronos Worldwide or NL, as applicable, granted to each of Messrs.
+Graham, O'Brien and Watson for his director services.

-Prior to 2012, we decided to forego the grant of any equity compensation other than annual awards of stock to our directors, as discussed above.
+Prior to 2014, we decided to forego the grant of any equity compensation other than annual awards of stock to our directors, as discussed above.
 We also do not have any security ownership requirements or guidelines for our management or directors.
-We do not currently anticipate any equity-based compensation will be granted in 2015, other than the annual grants of stock to our directors.
+We do not currently anticipate any equity-based compensation will be granted in 2017, other than the annual grants of stock to our directors.